jarm0785/styled-rtr-app/README.md

 ## Contributing

-Feel free to adding new features you think would be usefull for other users to have.
+Feel free to add new features  that you think would be usefull for other users to have.
 Also feel free to report any bugs or open a pull request with fixes.

 ### Submitting code